another2020githubuser/thepyphone/README.md

 $ cd pyphone  <br />
 ./pi_run_pyphone.sh <br />
 ### Add Contacts (Optional)
 Export your contacts in VCF format.
-Name the file contacts.vcf and copy it to /home/pi/pyphone/venv/lib/python3.7/site-packages/gtkapplication/data/contacts.vcf
+Name the file contacts.vcf and copy it to /home/pi/pyphone/venv/lib/python3.7/site-packages/gtkapplication/data/.
+The contacts.vcf file will be parsed at program start up.
 ## Demos of the PyPhone
 | Task | Link |
 | --- | --- |